Krapar - Գրաբար - Classical Armenian

 Note that the following Aorist conjugations make no distinction between active and passive:

 In the Aorist system, some transitive verbs are found only with passive forms.
-When taken out of context, these forms are ambiguous – they may have active meaning and take an object, or have true passive (and therefore intransitive) meaning.
-For this reason, the term mediopassive is often used instead of “passive” to describe the non-active forms of Aorist conjugation.
+When taken out of context, these forms are ambiguous—they may have active meaning and take an object, or have true passive (and therefore intransitive) meaning.
+For this reason, the term mediopassive or middle voice is often used instead of “passive” to describe the non-active forms of Aorist conjugation.

 Verbs that have only mediopassive Aorist endings are typically those with Present forms of -իմ, -անամ, and -նում.
 Below are examples of verbs that have active and passive Aorist forms, and verbs that have only mediopassive Aorist forms: